Canton Academy

-Canton Academy is a private school in Canton, Mississippi, which was established in 1970 to preserve racial segregation in schools.
+Canton Academy is a private school in Canton, Mississippi, which was established in 1970 to formally preserve racial segregation in schools.

 History

 Canton opened in January 1970 as a segregation academy.
-The school's founders, officially known as the Canton Academic Foundation, were so concerned about the impact of school desegregation that they accepted white students from families for which they knew could not afford tuition.
+The school's founders, officially known as the Canton Academic Foundation, were so concerned about the impact of school desegregation that they accepted white students from families they knew could not afford tuition.
 Canton Academy board president J. D. Weeks said that he "anticipat[ed] the public school system of Canton would be virtually all black".
-In the school's first year, all but one white high school seniors withdrew from Canton Rogers High School and enrolled in Canton Academy.
+In the school's first year, all but one white high school senior withdrew from Canton Rogers High School and enrolled in Canton Academy.

 Canton Academy was initially housed in an abandoned tent factory.
 The curriculum was reported to be similar to public schools, but with an extra focus on the "evils of communism".

 In the case Coffey v.
 State Educational Finance Commission (1969), the United States District Court for the Southern District of Mississippi found that "No Negro pupils would be admitted to the private school."